julienvollering/DSMdepth/ms/ms.md

 Thus, highly correlated sets of variables are represented by a single variable for the purposes of model interpretation.

 We calculated variable importance with the *vip* R package (v0.4), by three different methods: *FIRM*, *permutation*, and *Shapley* [@greenwellVariableImportancePlots2020].
 *FIRM* values measure the flatness of the partial dependence plot, *permutation* values measure the decrease in model performance when the predictor is permuted, and *Shapley* values are aggregated from local, game-theoretical measures of variable importance [@greenwellVariableImportancePlots2020].
+Since *FIRM* reflects the flatness of the partial dependence plot, it captures functional complexity rather than overall predictive impact.
 *Permutation* values were obtained from ten iterations, with root mean square error as the performance measure.

 We calculated partial dependence with the *pdp* R package [v0.8, @greenwellPdpPackageConstructing2017].